Many clients ask: “Why do you use hair tests instead of blood tests?”

 - Blood Tests Show the Short-Term Picture.
 Hair Tests Show the Long-Term Pattern.

 - Blood Is Protected.
-Hair Is an Excretory Tissue.
+Hair Is an Excretory Tissue (How Blood vs. Hair Detect Toxic Metals).

 - Hair Is Non-Essential.
 Blood Is Essential.